Weekend in Bruges

 There are a huge number of restaurants in Bruges, so it can be a bit overwhelming to know where to eat good food.
 Here are some great addresses.

 Beer at Brugs Beertje: enjoying a delicious Belgian beer?
 Then you’ve come to the right place at Brugs Beertje.
-Not really an idea what you would like?
+No idea what you would like?
 The staff will help you with pleasure.

 Maybe these articles are also interesting?